How to Paint Ocean with a Step-by-Step Tutorial

 As we come toward the shore, the water starts to turn to a teal color.
 Closer to the shore the water is shallower and it turns green.
 When a wave rises up, it is a lighter yet because the light is passing thru the wave.

-Horizontal water reflects the sky color
+Horizontal water reflects the sky color.

 The water in front of the wave is a lighter blue.
 This water is transparent.
 The blue is neutralized by the sand color seen thru the transparent water.

-the base of the wave is dark.
+The base of the wave is dark.

 It is thicker and it is in shadow.
 You can see the dark base in the center of the wave where it is cresting.
 Also, notice the dark shadows under the foam capping over the top of the wave.

-determine the light direction.
+Determine the light direction.

 The light direction affects our entire painting.
 See the glints of light on the right side of the ocean and the highlights on the right side of the clouds.
-So we know the light is coming from the right.
+So, we know the light is coming from the right.

 When we are learning how to paint ocean, we will use this knowledge.
 Learn more about ocean waves.